ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Use the **Set-InformationBarrierPolicy** cmdlet with an **Identity** parameter, and specify the changes you want to make.

-    Syntax (blocking a segment from communicating with other segments):

-    `Set-InformationBarrierPolicy -Identity GUID -SegmentsBlocked "segment1name","segment2name"`

-    Syntax (enabling a segment to communicate only with certain other segments):

-    ``Set-InformationBarrierPolicy -Identity GUID -SegmentsAllowed "segment1name","segment2name"``

-    Example: Suppose a policy was defined to block Research from communicating with Sales and Marketing.
+    Example: Suppose a policy was defined to block the *Research* segment from communicating with the *Sales* and *Marketing* segments.
 The policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Research-SalesMarketing" -AssignedSegment "Research" -SegmentsBlocked "Sales","Marketing"`

-    Suppose we want to change it so that people in Research can only communicate with people in HR.
+    Suppose we want to change it so that people in the *Research* segment can only communicate with people in the *HR* segment.
 To make this change, we use this cmdlet: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -SegmentsAllowed "HR"`

+    In this example, we changed "SegmentsBlocked" to "SegmentsAllowed" and specified the *HR* segment.

 3. When you are finished editing a policy, make sure to apply your changes.
 (See [Apply information barrier policies](#part-3-apply-information-barrier-policies).)